Learning Center

 You can now edit this new snippet without any worries.
 If something on the site breaks, just switch the include to use the old snippet while you work on a fix.

-Can I overuse snippets?
+Can I use too many snippets?

-Yes and no – the liquid code behind the snippets processes extremely quickly, so you won’t really hurt your page speed; however, there are many times when using snippets is not beneficial.
-Ask yourself a few questions before making a snippet:
+Yes and no – the Liquid code behind the snippets processes extremely quickly, so you won’t really hurt your page speed; however, there are many times when using snippets is not beneficial.
+It can make code trickier for future developers to read, since the code is referencing so many other files, and can bloat your snippets folder.

 • Will I be using this code segment across multiple pages or sections of my site?
-Or, can I use this code in one of several locations based on settings?

 • Is this code bloating a major theme layout file (theme.liquid, product.liquid, etc.), and will it make my code easier to read if it isn’t here?